-After all applicant packages are received, a review board is selected to select candidates based on several factors which include, demonstrated interest, availability, degree of study, and career objectives.
-The number of candidates selected are based on two factors: Funds available and number of programs that request interns.
+After all applicant packages are received, a review board is selected to select candidates based on several factors which include, demonstrated interest, availability, the degree of study, and career objectives.
+The number of candidates selected is based on two factors: Funds available and the number of programs that request interns.

 Who funds this internship?

 Funding for all internships are through federal or military supported grants and programs.